 One last style of leadership to be aware of is bureaucratic.
 You may have come across bureaucratic leadership if you’ve worked at a traditional company.
 It’s another style where those at the top hold all the power, although employees at all levels do have a voice.
 All the same, managers are unwilling to implement employees’ ideas if this would involve major changes.
 With this in mind, it may be worth considering bureaucratic leadership if your project is made up of tried and tested processes that you are unlikely to be able to improve.
 Apart from that, though, this is one to avoid.

 Leaders are only ever as good as their team.
 The best way to fill your skills gaps is to outsource some tasks for your project.
 At MYVA360, we can provide you with excellent team players for all kinds of activities, such as graphic design, admin, sales support, and much more.
-Receive a discount of 5 percent on any of our services using this coupon.
+Receive a discount of 10 percent on any of our services when you schedule a consultation.